louisvillager/basic_rpg/README.md

 A simple command line role-playing game

 ### Installation and Running
+- This project was developed in Python 3.8
 - This project does not use any external libraries.
 - Run `python3 play.py`